otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   the Prekey Server that correspond to the publishing participant.
 * "Sender" refers to the participant sending a message.
 * "Receiver" refers to the participant receiving a message.
+* "Network" refers to the system which computing devices use to exchange data with each other using connections between nodes.

 ## Assumptions